 The short and frustrating answer is that the best answer that anyone at Google has given on this topic is that Google“can read” and “reserves the right” to use metadata as a ranking factor.
 That’s not exactly satisfying, however, at this point it’s all that we have to go on.
 Which is why, as with title tags, if it makes sense to use metadata then go ahead, but it’s probably not necessary — at least for now.

 We hope this guide has given you a better sense of how to optimize images for Google image search.
-If you’re looking for more resources to help you get the most out of your SEO strategy, click here to get your copy of our Keyword Research Starter Kit, including three comprehensive guides to keyword research and a keyword research template.
+If you’re looking for more resources to help you get the most out of your SEO strategy, get a free copy of our Keyword Research Starter Kit, including three comprehensive guides to keyword research and a keyword research template.

 If you have any other tips you’d like to add, please let us know in the comments below or tweet us @ContentFac.